ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 `get_component_linker_store` is the helper function we need, which creates a `Component`, a `Linker<ComponentRunStates>` and a `Store<ComponentRunStates>` all at once for us.

+> The `bind_interfaces_needed_by_guest_rust_std` helper registers the WASI imports required by a guest's Rust standard library, including the debug builds used here.

 `Component` represents a compiled component that is ready to be instantiated while `Linker` is used to instantiate `Component`s, linking components together as well as supplying host functionality to components. `Store` is conceptually a bit complicated.
 A `Store` is a collection of WebAssembly instances and host-defined state.
 All WebAssembly instances and items will be attached to and refer to a `Store`.
 For example instances, functions, globals, and tables are all attached to a `Store`.
 Instances are created by instantiating a WASM module (that resides in a component) within a `Store`.